 2.5.
 Statistical unit

 The statistical unit is the enterprise.
-It should also be noted that Job Vacancies are also recorded for the total of local units of the enterprise which are located in the same Regional Unit and have the same 2-digit code of economic activity.
+It should be noted that Job Vacancies for the same 2-digit code of economic activity of all local unts located in the same Regional Unit of an enterprise are collected as aggregates and not seperatelly for each local unit.
+Job Vacancies of local units in different Regional Units or for different 2-digit codes of economic activity are presented seperatelly.

 2.6.
 Statistical population